Taylan Harris

-Taylan Yusuf Kenneth Harris (born 30 October 2005) is an English professional footballer who plays as a forward for Tranmere Rovers, on loan from EFL Championship club Luton Town.
+Taylan Yusuf Kenneth Harris (born 30 October 2005) is an English professional footballer who plays as a forward for club Woking, on loan from club Luton Town.

 Career

 Harris made his debut for Reading during their 9–0 away victory against Exeter City in the EFL Trophy group stage on 19 September 2023, coming on as a replacement for Ben Elliott in the 82nd minute and scoring the eighth goal of the game three minutes later.
 Harris was the 79th player to come through the club's academy to play for the first team.

+Luton Town

 On 1 February 2024, Harris joined Luton Town.

 On 25 July 2025, Harris joined League Two side Tranmere Rovers on loan until January.
+In February 2026, he joined National League club Braintree Town on a one-month youth loan.